-However there are signs that this futuristic style of delivery could come to fruition in the next couple years.
+However there are signs that this futuristic style of delivery could come to fruition in the early 2020's.

 Limiting Drone Pollution

-There have been multiple stories that highlighted issues of a drone delivery system, but I believe most of them can be overcome.
+There have been many stories that highlighted issues of a drone delivery system, but I believe most of them can be overcome.

 One of the biggest challenges of drones flying through the air will be the amount of drones that'll cover the skies.

-Amazon delivers millions of deliveries on monthly basis, so can you imagine millions of delivery drones running rampant from above.
-It would be be a disaster.
+Amazon delivers millions of deliveries on a monthly basis, so can you imagine millions of delivery drones running rampant from above; it would be be a disaster.

 So how can we prevent drone overpopulation?

-There are a few steps companies can take and will such as:
+There are a few steps companies can take including: